smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 SmartAnthill Guaranteed Delivery Protocol (SAGDP) v2.0
 ======================================================

+:Version:   v0.1a

 *NB: this document relies on certain terms and concepts introduced in “SmartAnthill Overall Architecture” and "SmartAnthill Protocol Stack" documents, please make sure to read them before proceeding.*

 SAGDP (SmartAnthill Guaranteed Delivery Protocol) aims to provide reliable message delivery for SmartAnthill environments; as described in "SmartAnthill Overall Architecture" document, SmartAnthill environments tend to be extremely limited, and tend to require special attention to energy-saving features.
 In addition, special considerations (such as ability to turn off receiver temporarily) need to be considered.

 SAGDP belongs to Layer 2 of OSI/ISO network model, see "SmartAnthill Protocol Stack" document for details.